CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/emsp_locations.md

 The CPO of a Location is not a direct property of the Location object (String “name” is not strongly consistent).
 So, an eMSP pulling IOP to get Locations does not know to which CPO the Location refers to. **<ins>That is why IOP replaces the property “Location.operator.name” by the eMI3 Id of the CPO when an eMSP get a Location</ins>**.
 Using this property, the eMSP is able to know who the CPO of the Location is.

-### PULL Tokens Retrieve Locations of a single given CPO
+### PULL Locations Retrieve Locations of a single given CPO

 The standard OCPI 2.1.1 Locations pulling allows eMSPs to get Locations of all CPOs in contract with them.